MA-QUT/Preschool_EE_Models_PLOS_One/README.md

 free-living energy expenditure prediction models can be found in directory [models](https://github.com/MA-QUT/Preschool_EE_Models_PLOS_One/tree/master/models).
 Each file contains a machine learning model for a specific accelerometer placement.
 All models provide energy expenditure predictions in 10 second windows.
-R script "predict on new data" provides examples to implement each model
+The accompanying [R script](https://github.com/MA-QUT/Preschool_EE_Models_PLOS_One/blob/master/predict%20on%20new%20data.R) provides examples to implement each model

 ## Manuscript data
 The data used in the accompanying manuscript for each model is found in directory figur1/